seedaholic.com

 Insecticide:

 Nepeta is also a great Mosquito repellent.
 Oil isolated from catnip by steam distillation is a repellent against insects, in particular mosquitoes, cockroaches and termites.
 Research suggests that distilled nepetalactone, the active ingredient in catnip, repels mosquitoes 10 times more effectively than DEET, the active ingredient in most insect repellents.
-Rats & mice are also believed to have a strong dislike of catnip & will avoid places where it grows.
+Rats & mice are also believed to have a strong dislike of catnip and will avoid places where it grows.

 Nepeta comes from the town Nepet(e) in the Lazio region of Italy. where Catmint was cultivated.